danirus/django-comments-xtd/docs/usecases/change-user-image-or-avatar.rst

 Using only Django templates
 ===========================

-If you don't use django-comments-xtd's web API nor the JavaScript plugin, but just the template based views of django-comments-xtd, then you only have to adapt your project's HTML templates.
-Let's see the changes using an example project.
+If you don't use django-comments-xtd's web API nor the JavaScript plugin, but just the template based views, you only have to adapt your project's HTML templates.
+Let's go through the changes using an example project.

 A simple example web project using only Django templates to render web pages can be represented by the :ref:`example-simple`.
 We are going to customize it to display stored user images via django-avatar_.
 First, visit the samples :ref:`example-setup` page in this documentation to get the :ref:`example-simple` up and running.